Improper Service of Process

 Present Witnesses to Attest to the Improper Service

 If you have a witness to attest to the improper service, you may ask the court to subpoena the person to give their testimony.
-The witness will present their own part of the case and recount what happened, confirming the errors and deficiencies in the service.
+The witness will present their part of the case and recount what happened, confirming the errors and deficiencies in the service.

 Seek Legal Help

-Consult with your attorney and explain the context of the service to them.
+Consult your attorney and explain the context of the service to them.
 They will guide you on the best possible steps, point out errors that can bolster your motion, and help you organize your strategy.
 Your attorney may also need to represent you in court during the motion hearing to defend your case and protect your rights throughout the proceedings.

 How to Prove Improper Service with Evidence and Support a Claim